-Change of official duty station Case No. UNDT/NBI/2014/089 Judgment No.: UNDT/2016/077 (a) A change of official duty station shall take place when a staff member is assigned from one duty station to another for a period exceeding six months or when a staff member is transferred for an indefinite period. - (b) A change of official duty station shall take place when a staff member is assigned from a duty station to a United Nations field mission for a period exceeding three months. - 41.
-The Applicant was being assigned from Uvira to Kinshasa, both duty stations being within the MONUSCO mission area.
-Since both duty stations are in MONUSCO, can that assignment be interpreted to mean that the Applicant was not entitled to a lump-sum relocation grant on grounds, as the Respondent informed the Applicant on 26 May 2014 that his reassignment "was in the same mission"? - 42.
-Mission area was not defined in ST/AI/2006/5.
-However, the ICSC Hardship Classification9 gives a list of duty stations located in a country and, for the DRC where MONUSCO is, Uvira and Kinshasa are classified as separate duty stations.
-It is not DRC that is classified as one duty station but the two different regions of Uvira and Kinshasa that are classified as such.
-For purposes of classification of family duty stations or non-family duty stations, OHRM's list of non-family "duty stations" as at 1 January 2014 classifies Kinshasa and Goma as two distinct duty stations. - 43.
-The Tribunal finds that the ICSC's list and classification of duty stations has informed, and forms the basis of, the Secretary-General and OHRM's own lists and reports.
-DRC is clearly the Mission Area, within which Kinshasa and Goma exists as distinct duty stations. - 44.
-At the time when the Applicant was informed he was being assigned to Kinshasa from Uvira the relevant applicable law was ST/AI/2006/510. - 45.
+Change of official duty station - (a) A change of official duty station shall take place when a staff member is assigned from one duty station to another for a period exceeding six months or when a staff member is transferred for an indefinite period. - (b) A change of official duty station shall take place when a staff member is assigned from a duty station to a United Nations field mission for a period exceeding three months. - 41.
+The Applicant was being assigned from Kinshasa to Uvira, both duty stations being within the MONUSCO mission area.
+Since both duty stations are in the MONUSCO mission area, can that assignment be interpreted to mean that the Applicant was not entitled to a relocation grant on grounds, as the Respondent informed the Applicant on 21 January 2014 that his reassignment "was in the same mission"? - 42.
+"Mission area" was not defined in ST/AI/2006/5.
+However, the ICSC Hardship Classification9 gives a list of duty stations located in a country and, for the DRC which is within MONUSCO, Kinshasa and Uvira are classified as separate duty stations.
+It is not DRC that is classified as one duty station but the two different regions of Kinshasa and Uvira that are classified as such.
+For purposes of classification of family duty stations or non-family duty stations, OHRM's list of non-family "duty stations" as at 1 January 2014 classifies Kinshasa and Uvira as two distinct duty stations. - 43.
+The Tribunal finds that the ICSC's list and classification of duty stations, has informed, and formed the basis of, the Secretary-General and OHRM's own lists and reports.
+The Democratic Republic of the Congo is clearly the Mission Area, within which Kinshasa and Uvira exists as distinct duty stations. - 44.
+At the time when the Applicant was informed he was being assigned to Uvira from Kinshasa the relevant applicable law was ST/AI/2006/510. - 45.
 Section 11.1 of ST/AI/2006/5 stated that: